texfaq/texfaq.github.io/FAQ-why-inp-font.md

-which is equivalent to using the `T1` option to [`fonttenc`](https://ctan.org/fontenc/inputenc) however it should not be used in current documents and is just retained for compatibility with the first versions of the LaTeX2e docuemntation, which were written before the [`fonttenc`](https://ctan.org/fontenc/inputenc) package was produced.
+which is equivalent to using the `T1` option to [`fonttenc`](https://ctan.org/fontenc/inputenc) however it should not be used in current documents and is just retained for compatibility with the first versions of the LaTeX2e documentation, which were written before the [`fonttenc`](https://ctan.org/fontenc/inputenc) package was produced.